Protecting Patients

 • ISO 10993-19: Physico-chemical, morphological and topographical characterisation of materials

 Our laboratories house more than 500 chromatography systems, allowing us to detect and identify a broad range of substances.
-From extractables and leachables, to impurities and degradation products, our expert chemists apply high-resolution analytical methods to characterise what’s present—both intentionally and inadvertently—in your device components.
+From extractables and leachables to degradation products and other impurities, our expert chemists apply highly robust analytical methods to characterise what’s present – both intentionally and inadvertently – in your device components.

-Medical device manufacturers partner with trust Eurofins Medical Device Services to:
+Medical device manufacturers trust Eurofins Medical Device Services to:

 • Confirm the purity of their raw materials